 If you are making a transfer using your bank, you will first need to transfer the funds into your account.
 For this, you will have to request a cash advance, wherein the funds will be moved into your checking account or you will have to withdraw cash and deposit the money into your account.
 When you are using money transfer services, this process happens automatically as you follow steps to complete the transaction.

-Send money by credit card is secure and convenient.
+Sending money by credit card is secure and convenient.
 Also, as we’ll explore below, sending money from credit cards is often an expensive way of transferring money abroad, so it is generally wise to use this payment method sparingly.
 However, it makes sense to use your credit card when funding international transfers for the following reasons:

 Sending money from card to card is a less popular way of transferring money and not always the best option.